anissa218/judge-susceptibility-steerability/README.md

 ## Outputs & analysis

 Each run writes to `results/<dataset>__<mode>/`:
-- `predictions.csv` — one row per (judge, condition, seed, sample) with the raw judge output, parsed prediction, and re-derived gold.
+- `predictions.csv`: one row per (judge, condition, seed, sample) with the raw judge output, parsed prediction, and re-derived gold.
-- `summary.csv` — per-condition accuracy/F1 (mean ± std), flip rate, expected flip.
+- `summary.csv`: per-experiment accuracy/F1 (mean ± std), flip rate, expected flip rate.

-`notebooks/analysis.ipynb` reads `summary.csv` and plots flip-rate and performance; set `RESULTS_DIR` to your run.
+`notebooks/analysis.ipynb` reads `summary.csv` and plots flip-rate and performance for each judge; set `RESULTS_DIR` to your run.

 ---